 - Of any age, except for the Young Alumni of the Year Award which is restricted to applicants who are 35 years or under in the year of nomination;

-- Who are originally from Greater China living in China or Australia, or other alumni who have spent notable time in Greater China in previous years prior to the start of 2021 nominations.
+- Who are originally from China now living in China or Australia, or other alumni who have spent notable time in China.
+Nominees who have not been resident in China since January 2020 should show a continuing connection with the region or Australia-China relations.

 - Who display an on-going high level of achievement in the Award category, irrespective of whether they are working in the discipline in which they graduated.

-- In addition, we welcome nominees to our Australia China Award for Community & Social Impact and our Award for Contributions to the Australia-China Relationship.
-These Awards will be open to both alumni and non-alumni, including current students, of any citizenship.
+- In addition, we welcome nominees to our Australia China Community Service Award and Award for Contributions to the Australia-China Relationship.
+These Awards will be open to both alumni and current students, of any citizenship.

 Please note the following conditions: